jjjw420/splunk-ibm-websphere-mq-add-on/README.md

 * Tested on both Python2 and Python3 in Splunk V8.

 ## Dependencies
+* **NOTE: Python3 is now the default for this modular input.
+If your environment still uses Python2 you can set the python version in inputs.conf.**

 * Splunk 6.0+, 7+, 8+ (Python2 or Python3 in Splunk V8).
 * PyMQI 1.5+